Board chairs seek passionate board members

 Passionate board members bring enthusiasm.
 This enthusiasm fosters open communication and collaboration where all board members are comfortable expressing opinions and ideas.
 It encourages the exploration of innovative ideas and taking the time to make well-informed decisions that benefit the organization as a whole.

 Passionate board members thrive on the success and growth of the organization.
-Their unwavering dedication to the mission drives them to act, ensuring the organization does not stagnate.
-Their enthusiasm is contagious, showing by example to create an atmosphere encouraging drive and motivation among the entire organization.
+Their unwavering dedication to the mission drives them, ensuring the organization does not stagnate.
+Their enthusiasm is contagious, as they set an example that fosters an environment and culture that inspires drive and motivation throughout the entire organization.

 Passion builds trust

-Passionate individuals possess an unwavering belief in the organization, which builds trust among stakeholders, including strategic partners and shareholders.
-Their enthusiasm can attract new support and strengthen existing relationships, benefiting the organization’s growth and impact.
+Possessing and demonstrating an unwavering belief in the organization builds trust among stakeholders, including strategic partners and shareholders.
+Such enthusiasm can draw in new supporters and reinforce existing alliances, enhancing the organization’s growth and influence.

-They are always willing to act as formal and informal ambassadors for the organization.
-Their genuine belief in its mission and goals allows them to advocate effectively on behalf of the company.
-Whether engaging with potential investors or representing the organization at public events, their passion shines through and resonates with others.
+They are always willing to act as formal and informal ambassadors for the organization, and their genuine belief in its mission and goals allows them to advocate effectively.
+Whether engaging with potential investors or representing the organization at public or community events, their passion shines through, resonating with others.

 Passionate board members are committed board members

-Board chairs value committed individuals willing to invest time and effort into driving positive change.
+Board chairs seek committed individuals willing to invest time and effort into driving positive change.
 Passionate board members are committed board members.
-They:

-• are not motivated by passion, not by the potential money or stature of the role
+- are motivated by passion, not by the potential remuneration or stature of the role.

-• proactively seek ways to improve their and the organization’s performance
+- proactively seek ways to improve their own and the organization’s performance.

-• are most importantly are there when you need them
+- are, most importantly, always there when you need them.

 What sort of passion do board chairs seek?

-Chairs seek demonstrably passionate board members through enthusiasm, dedication, and a genuine belief in the organization and its mission.
+Chairs seek demonstrable passion shown through enthusiasm, dedication, and a genuine belief in the organization and its mission.
 But what exactly does it mean to have demonstrable passion?
 And how can you, as a prospective board member, showcase your passion for what they do?

-Demonstrable passion is actively demonstrated by dedication and commitment through actions and the results achieved.
-This means having a deep belief in the organization’s purpose and being motivated to make a positive impact.
+Demonstrable passion is actively showing dedication and commitment through actions and the results achieved.
+This requires a deep and authentic belief in the organization’s purpose and being motivated to make a positive impact.

-Truly passionate board members don’t talk about their commitment.
-They invest time, effort, and resources into furthering the organization’s goals.
-They actively seek opportunities to contribute, whether it be through networking events or volunteering their skills.
+Genuinely passionate board members don’t boast about their commitment and individual successes.
+They invest time, effort, and resources to further the goals of the board and the organization.
+They actively seek opportunities to contribute, whether through networking, attending events, or volunteering where needed.

 How to demonstrate passion as a prospective board member

-Demonstrating passion is difficult when it comes to preparing for a board career and applying for board director roles.
-Start by reflecting on your individual passions, professional and personal.
-Next, consider your passions when compiling your list of organizations you would like to sit on board.
-Finally, start customizing ways that you can demonstrate your passion for those organizations as a prospective board member.
+Identifying and showcasing this type of passion is challenging when pursuing a board career and applying for board director roles.
+Start by drawing on your individual passions, professional and personal.
+Next, consider your passions when compiling your list of organizations you would like to serve on the board of.
+Finally, begin strategizing how you can effectively showcase your passion for these organizations as a potential board member.
+Some of these actions you may need to put in place, well before approaching the organization about a potential board role.

-Ways you can get involved to demonstrate passion include:
+Ways you can get involved and later showcase your passion include:

-1. Participate as a member, customer or volunteer of the organization
+- Participate as a member, customer, or volunteer of the organization.

-2. Attend events hosted by the organization, the industry and the competition
+- Attend events hosted by the organization, the industry, and the competition.

-3. Have conversations with board members (past & present), employees and customers
+- Have conversations with board members (past & present), employees, and customers.

-5. Suggest ways to improve the organization’s performance
+- Suggest ways to improve the organization’s performance.

-8. Show your willingness to take on additional responsibilities or serve on committees
+- Show your willingness to take on additional responsibilities (such as fundraising) or serve on committees.

-9. Be able to share personal stories or experiences that highlight your passion for the organization and serving on their board
+- Be able to share personal stories or experiences that highlight your passion for the organization and its goals.

-10. Be able to show your passion for the industry by way of involvement and achievements
+- Be able to show your passion for the industry by way of involvement and achievements.

-You then need to be able to refer to your demonstratable passion when networking with weak ties, talking to or pitching to board members, in your board application and during a board interview.
+You then need to be able to refer to your demonstrable passion when networking, talking to or pitching to board members, in your board application, and during a board interview.

 In conclusion

-Board chairs know a deep understanding of and connection to the organization’s cause and vision is vital for an effective board.
+Board chairs know that a deep understanding of and connection to the organization’s cause and vision is vital for an effective board.
 Passionate board members bring a level of commitment and responsibility that is unparalleled.
-Their unwavering dedication to the organization’s mission drives them to go above and beyond in supporting its goals.
+Their unwavering dedication to the organization’s mission drives them to go above and beyond in supporting the goals of the chair, the board, and the organization.

 Related Articles